hoodiecrow/ConsTcl/README.md

 ## read

+`read` represents the interpreter's input facility.
+Currently input is faked with input strings.

 A quick-and-dirty input simulator, using an input buffer variable to hold characters to be read.
 The `advance` command consumes one character from the buffer.
 The `first` command peeks at the first (next) character in the buffer; `second` peeks at the